GFite/purplepaper/finx-io/src/pages/docs/v2/whitepaper/index.md

 The FINX protocol is a series of Ethereum ERC20 contracts which extend several of the emerging standard DeFi protocols (Uniswap V2, Aave V2, Balancer, and others).
 The FINX protocol is open source under GPL and we encourage extension of the functionality to create a decentralized financial system for the future.

-FINX provisions Decentralized Pools which are assembled and used by Liquidity Providers, Borrowers, and Debt Service Providers, and Stakeholders.
+FINX provisions Decentralized Pools which are assembled and used by Liquidity Providers, Borrowers, Debt Service Providers, and Stakeholders.
 FINX defines the roles by which any individual, corporation, government or other entity can interact with the FINX Credit DEX (Distributed Exchange).
 FINX also establishes the Information Security, Governance, Audit, and other necessary structures in order for the ecosystem to flourish for the benefit of all.

 FINX establishes Decentralized Risk Assessment that weigh Opinions based on a range of factors, which are collectively valued by the community and which represent the decentralized risk in the system.
 The intent of the design is to eliminate certain features such as those which create the need for the "Too Big to Fail" doctrine, government-established interest rates, and licenses of privilege which redirect profits.
 The FINX DRA Contract is a contribution to the Decentralized Finance space as an ecosystem of credit.